YIJING DAO

 I Ching Cosmos

 Notes on a few individual lines, with a particular interest in hamsters, together with materials on the Marquis de Sade and essays on various aspects of Yijing studies.
 Enthusiastic site by Tony Saroop of Niiza, Japan, with a delightful essay on Yijing finds on visiting Mr Kan's Chinese bookshop in Tokyo, so crammed with books and space so tight between the shelves it is likened to a submarine.
 The site also has a good annotated bibliography of Yijing books and dictionaries, though not as complete as the book by Hacker, Moore, and Patsco.
-[UPDATE: Site has disappeared, but perhaps it will turn up again.
-For pages that no longer exist on the web there is a good chance you will find a copy through the Internet Archive's waybackmachine, as is the case here.]
+[Internet Archive copy.]

 Yijing Algebra

-Harmen Mesker's latest Yijing site, mostly in Dutch.
+Harmen Mesker's Yijing site.
+Currently Harmen is making translation notes hexagram by hexagram.
 There's some particularly useful PDF downloads: the influential 1927 article by Homer Dubs from the journal T'oung Pao, 'Did Confucius Study the Book of Changes?'; diagrammatic information from the He-luo lishu for calculating month hexagrams intended to supplement 'The Astrology of I Ching' by Sherrill & Chu; a concordance to the Yi by Chinese character; the Chinese text of the Yi; the Chinese text of the Shenshu oracle; a 400-year solar calendar; a small portion from the Baihutong (The Comprehensive Discussions in the White Tiger Hall) about stems and branches; and Harmen's own article about the Eight Houses or Palaces.
 Especially valuable is the 25 Mb download of 'Sprüche der "Wandlungen" auf Ihrem Geistesgeschichtlichen Hintergrund', the complete 193-page book in German by Gerhard Schmitt, published in 1970 in Berlin and long out-of-print.
 You can also get the Yilin in Chinese, the 'Forest of Change', a first century BCE text of disputed authorship that provides a poetic image for every possible change of one hexagram into another.
-Harmen's blog has a lot of detailed Yijing research in English.
+Harmen also has an archived blog.
 [UPDATE: On a recent visit I failed to find most of the PDF downloads mentioned above.
-I gather he's been having trouble with his content-management system or he may have just decided not to have them there any more.
 Anyway, I thought I may as well upload the book by Gerhard Schmitt and the article by Homer Dubs here.]

 C F Russell Cubed

 Cecil Frederick Russell (1897–1987) was a follower of Aleister Crowley who was more than a little eccentric and had an interest in the Yijing.
-In 1950 he published 'Book Chameleon' on the oracle with his own Chinese calligraphy, which looks like it was 'brushed' with the chewed end of a matchstick dipped in ink.
+He published 'Book Chameleon' on the oracle with his own Chinese calligraphy, which looks like it was 'brushed' with the chewed end of a matchstick dipped in ink.
 The introduction to 'Book Chameleon' is available online.
 Russell's extremely rare collected memoirs, entitled 'Znuz is Znees' Vols.
-1–3 (1970–72), are completely mad (the Warburg Institute in London has signed copies from Russell).
-This website, however, makes him out to be a magical mathematician and logician of unsung genius.
+1–3 (1970–72), with a fourth volume in 1982, are completely mad (the Warburg Institute in London has signed copies from Russell).
+This website, however, makes him out to be a magical mathematician and logician of unsung genius (contents page for ease of use).
 Certainly their graphics of Russell's 'logic cube' are sufficiently appealing to make one wonder whether there was something in his ideas after all.
 Frankly, I still think Russell was round the twist, but that doesn't stop me finding him an endearing character and part of me hopes one day I may come to realise that he was a genius after all, but, sadly, I don't think that will happen.
 Make you own mind up.
-(Steve Moore wrote an essay on Russell, and Louis Culling, in issue 2 of Strange Attractor journal, 2005.)
+(See Steve Moore's article on Russell, Change in a parallel world.)

 The Master Therion Yi King